m-yoshinaka/sapphire/README.md

 ## Description

-SAPPHIRE depends only on a pre-trained word embeddings.
+SAPPHIRE depends only on a pre-trained word embedding.
 Therefore, it is easily transferable to specific domains and different languages.
 This library is designed for a pre-trained model of [fastText](https://fasttext.cc/).
 But it is easy to replace the model.